bmstu-iu9/refal-5-lambda/docs/3-basics.en.md

 We transferred the function arguments by separating them with some sign that can not appear inside the arguments (for example, `'='` in the function `IsEqual` or `'+'` in the `BinAdd` function) when we wanted to call the function with several arguments.
-It is better when transfering several arguments we “wrap” them in the bracket terms.
+It is better when transferring several arguments we “wrap” them in the bracket terms.
 For example, if the function takes 3 arguments with a arbitrary length – let’s denote them as `e.1`, `e.2`, `e.3` – then they can be transferred as `(e.1) e.2 (e.3)`, `e.1 (e .2) (e.3)`,